 Life Coaching Tip: Setting healthy boundaries can feel uncomfortable at first, but it’s an important step towards up leveling your life.
 It’s all about self-care.
-As you practice, your guilt will begin to dissipate, and your will feel more empowered.
+As you practice, your guilt will begin to dissipate, and you will feel more empowered.
 The benefits will totally outweigh the initial discomfort, I promise!

 _____________